Albert-Gao/blog/source/_posts/how-to-apply-different-layout-to-react-router-routes.md

   - typescript
 ---

 Most of the SaaS sites has a similar pattern, marketing pages, pages after login.
 Marketing pages may or may not share elements in terms of the layout, but the pages after login will share something like sub-nav, top nav, modules, things like that.
-I use React outer v5 with Typescript, I thought it should be easy, but it took some time.
+I use `React outer v5` with `Typescript`.
+It is easy, but it took some time.

 <!--more-->